fauziaiqbal/Translingo/README.md

 ### How to Run
 1. Download this repo zip file by clicking on the green button on top right saying <>code.
 A drop down will occour now click on Download ZIP.
 Then extract on desktop and arrange the files as shown above.
 2. Install python and pip.
-3. cd Desktop\translator-app\backend && pip install -r requirements.txt && python app.py
+3. cd Desktop\translator-app\backend && pip install -r requirements.txt (if it says something like no module named [package name] run pip install [package name] && python app.py
 4. cd Desktop\translator-app\frontend && yarn install && yarn start

 ## Explaination